solo-io/unik/docs/cli.md

   *  `--name string`        (string,required) name to give the unikernel. must be unique
   *  `--path string`        (string,required) path to root application sources folder
   *  `--provider string`    (string,required) name of the target infrastructure to compile for
+  * `--no-cleanup`          (bool, optional) tell UniK not to clean up any artifacts from the build process if building fails. for debugging purposes.

 ---